tongzhouxu/mashpit/paper/paper.md

 These analyses provide important laboratory evidence for outbreak surveillance and investigation.

 As of August 2024, there are more than 600 thousand _Salmonella_ genomes and more than half a million other pathogen genomes at NCBI Pathogen Detection (https://www.ncbi.nlm.nih.gov/pathogens).
-These numbers are expected to increase dramatically and therefore faster methods are needed.
+These numbers are expected to increase dramatically and therefore faster analysis methods are needed.

 There have been some major advances to scale up bioinformatic analyses to large volumes of pathogenic genomes.
 One approach is to provide centralized resources that integrate data and analytical tools.
-For example, Pathogen Detection combines information from three databases: SRA, GenBank, and BioSample.
+For example, NCBI Pathogen Detection combines information from three databases: SRA, GenBank, and BioSample.
 About once a day, it compares all genomes of a given taxon, separates all genomes into individual clusters using MLST, and then creates a phylogeny for each cluster using SNP analysis.
 This method is quite comprehensive, but it relies on each sample being public, and it cannot be executed locally.